nayak-codebase/Use-Of-State-Of-Art-Libraries-For-ANN/README.md

 Dataset1 : Movie dataset with Labels

-ANN algotithms and specific classes used to build index and perform the query to search data.
+ANN algorithms and specific classes used to build index and perform the query to search data.

 a) LSH - key class used faiss.IndexLSH
 b) Exhaustive search - key class used faiss.IndexFlatL2